SKT-STK/SandevistanDP/README.md

 to use the datapack install python along with 'beet' and 'bolt' and run the Makefile, afterwords copy the sandevistan_data_pack folder from build/ to your world's datapack folder

 !!!
 IMPORTANT !!!
-THIS DATAPACK HAS A CORRESPONDING RESOURCEPACK (SandevistanRP)
+THIS DATAPACK HAS A CORRESPONDING RESOURCEPACK (sandevistan_resource_pack in the build directory alongside _data_pack)

 (1.21.5)